m4tyn0/currency-converter/README.md

 ```
 http-server
 ```
-open your preffered browser and paste this addres:
+Open your preffered browser and paste this addres:
 ```
 https://localhost:8080
 ```